 Restoration Recovery’s outpatient MAT specialty clinic offers same-week first appointments at four locations across Tennessee and North Georgia for kratom and 7-OH dependence.
 The legislation does not affect treatment access — we remain open and accepting new patients.

-Whichever way Tennessee and the federal government ultimately land, the clinical picture for kratom dependence is stable:
+Whichever way Tennessee and the federal government ultimately land, the clinical picture for kratom dependence is stable.

-• Your treatment records are protected under 42 CFR Part 2, a federal confidentiality standard stricter than HIPAA.
+Your records are protected under 42 CFR Part 2, a federal confidentiality standard stricter than HIPAA.
 Seeking MAT for kratom dependence does not generate a criminal record or a disclosure to law enforcement.

 For more on the clinical side, see our kratom and 7-OH treatment page.
 If you’re weighing the decision, our article on the typical kratom withdrawal timeline covers what stopping actually feels like day by day.